 February is always the time for small business owners to look ahead and make bold plans for the unveiling new year.
 While big companies have the advantage of programs such as Six Sigma to make sure they are running as smoothly, effectively and cost-efficiently as possible, entrepreneurs only have themselves and the advice of wise mentors.

 With some smart planning and adept use of the internet, though, small businesses don’t need a huge marketing budget to achieve big success.
-Here then are six lean, mean marketing strategies that small businesses can take to the bank in 2017:
+Here then are six lean, mean marketing strategies that small businesses can take to the bank:

 - Become Mobile-Centric: While industry analysts previously advocated a mobile-friendly marketing strategy, Smart Hustle Magazine says small businesses need to be mobile-centric.
 This means that your website must easily adapt to be viewed in any digital device.
 Your business must also show up in mobile-initiated searches, so think in terms of content that answers action-oriented questions such as, “Where can I find ‘x’ near here?”
 Be ready to accept mobile payments and think about having a “Buy Now” button on your site.

 - Be Live: If 2016 was the year of the video, then 2017 was the year of the live video as more social media outlets incorporate live video options into their platforms.
 It’s predicted that 75% of all mobile traffic will be dedicated to live video within the next few years.
 Start learning how to incorporate video into your marketing strategy now so you can better connect with prospects and customers, present product information, or demonstrate your service in action.